 1. Stress Support In Horses And CBD

-Tarleton State University researchers are investigating the effects of different types of CBD products from oil or hemp pellets to observe their effects on the stress response in horses.
+Tarleton State University researchers are investigating the effects of different types of CBD products from oil or CBD pellets (made from hemp) to observe their effects on the stress response in horses.
 Researchers measure cortisol levels (the stress hormone) and look for changes in behavior.

-Many people turn to CBD and swear by its benefits towards relaxation and stress support.
+Many people buying CBD oil swear by its benefits towards relaxation and stress support.
 Think of the strange behaviors you do when you're under a lot of stress like fidgeting, mood swings, difficulty concentrating.
 Unsurprisingly, horses tend to exhibit similar behavior under stressful situations, including obsessive-compulsive disorder (OCD.
 This study looks at how CBD may support healthy levels of stress in horses with oral supplementation .

-2. Behavior Modification And CBD Doses In Horses
+2. Behavior Modification And CBD Oils Doses In Horses

 Murray State University is conducting a pilot study investigating the effects of CBD for behavior modification in horses.
 The researchers are looking at CBD oil doses required to elicit physiological and psychosocial changes in horses.
 The findings thus far have been promising, but it's still underway.